Modbus-Monitor/modbus-monitor-docs/docs/products/xpf/user-guide.md

 Change the background colors of the Value cell based on the High, Low, and Nominal Limits. **Quickly validate the value from the Modbus device and test to see if it is within the valid range.**

+See [Evaluate Group Details](#evaluate-group-1) for comprehensive configuration options, workflows, and color-coding reference.

 ![Evaluate Settings](../../assets/screenshots/xpf/xpf-evaluate-limits.webp){ .screenshot-shadow loading="lazy" }

 ##### Log Group